gcanti/fp-ts/docs/modules/Record.ts.md

 ## isSubrecord

-Test whether one record contains all of the keys and values contained in another record
+Test whether one `Record` contains all of the keys and values contained in another `Record`.

 **Signature**